1099-MISC: Reporting Miscellaneous Income

 • Other Information (Boxes 8-14): Fill out any other applicable boxes, including federal income tax withheld (if applicable), and state tax information if required.

-• Filing the Form: After completing the form, file it with the IRS by the deadline (explained later) and send a copy to the recipient.
-You may also be required to file with state tax authorities, depending on your state’s laws.
+• Filing the Form: After completing the form, file it with the IRS by the deadline and send a copy to the recipient.
+You may also be required to file with state tax authorities.

 Important Deadlines for Form 1099-MISC